projectcontour/contour/site/resources.md

 id: resources
 ---

+## Demos and Deep Dives

+We have a YouTube playlist for Contour demos and code deep dives, [check it out here](https://www.youtube.com/playlist?list=PL7bmigfV0EqRTmmjwWm4SxuCZwNvze7se).

 ## Presentations

 #### Take Envoy Beyond a K8s Service Mesh - to Legacy Bare Metal & VMs + More